ONSdigital/sdc-global-design-patterns/components/header/README.md

 The thin header should be used for internal facing services which have a less of a brand requirement and pages which contain many types of complex content.

 #### Note
+In use, the logo should be linked to the contextual root of the service if a link is appropriate.
+For example in SDC the logo would link to https://surveys.ons.gov.uk for respondents.

 Additional elements can be added to the header such as buttons, services links and main navigation.
 References will be added here to those components when they become available.

 #### Scope